Jovito Palparan: Political career

+House of Representatives

 Following his retirement from the military, Palparan has become the figurehead of Bantay, a political party that advocates anti-communism.
 In the 2007 congressional elections, Bantay garnered 169,869 votes and ranked 32nd among party-list groups, which was insufficient to allow it to send any representative to congress under the formula used at the time.
 However, in April 2009, the Supreme Court ruled that the number of seats in the House of Representatives be increased by 55, adopting a new formula for allotting seats to party list representatives.
 The ruling allowed Bantay to send Palparan as its representative to the House, and he was proclaimed on April 24, 2009.

+2016 Senate bid

 He ran as an independent candidate for the Senate of the Philippines in the 2016 Philippine Senate election, sending his son, JC Palparan, to file his certificate for candidacy.
 He subsequently lost and placed 39th (out of 50 candidates) in the race for Senate, where he received only 1.87% of votes.

-The disappearance of Sherlyn Cadapan and Karen Empeno
+The disappearance of Sherlyn Cadapan and Karen Empeño

 On June 26, 2006, Cadapan and Empeño who were both alumni of the University of the Philippines Diliman were abducted by military men in Hagonoy, Bulacan, during the tenure of President Gloria Macapagal Arroyo, and were accused of being members of the Communist Party of the Philippines.
 This incident took place at a time when Central Luzon was being driven by a fierce conflict between the government and the communist New People's Army.
-According to the official investigation, eyewitness Raymond Manalo stated that Palparan tortured Sherlyn by hitting her mouth and punching her breasts and stomach area until they bled.
-Palparan also slammed wooden planks against the victim so that Sherlyn would admit she is a communist, while Sherlyn kept on saying that she wanted to go home to her parents.
+According to the official investigation, eyewitness Raymond Manalo stated that Palparan tortured Cadapan by hitting her mouth and punching her breasts and stomach area until they bled.
+Palparan also slammed wooden planks against the victim so that Cadapan would admit she is a communist, while Sherlyn kept on saying that she wanted to go home to her parents.
 Manalo also noted that he saw the military stealing from nearby villagers, burning dead bodies using gasoline, and shooting a farmer riding a carabao.

-Manalo's account also noted that in April 2007, he saw Sherlyn lying naked on a chair that had fallen on the floor, her wrist tied together, one leg tied down, while being hit by wooden planks, electrocuted, and afterwards being half-drowned.
-The military also played with her body, poking wooden objects inside Sherlyn's vagina, after finding out that Sherlyn was going to write a letter to somebody.
-Sherlyn, due to intense torture, blurted out that the letter was Karen's idea.
-The military then dragged Karen out from her cell, stripped her naked, tied her wrists and ankles, beaten, water-tortured, burned with cigarettes, and raped with pieces of wood.
+Manalo's account also noted that in April 2007, he saw Cadapan lying naked on a chair that had fallen on the floor, her wrist tied together, one leg tied down, while being hit by wooden planks, electrocuted, and afterwards being half-drowned.
+The military also played with her body, poking wooden objects inside Cadapan's vagina, after finding out that Cadapan was going to write a letter to somebody.
+Cadapan, due to intense torture, blurted out that the letter was Empeño's idea.
+The military then dragged Empeño out from her cell, stripped her naked, tied her wrists and ankles, beaten, water-tortured, burned with cigarettes, and raped with pieces of wood.
 Manalo afterwards washed the two women's clothes, including their panties drenched with blood.
 Manalo also noted that the bucket of urine of the two women were filled with "chunks of blood".